 51 Via Margutta was the address where Joe lived (below) but sadly its under construction and bore no resemblance to that in the film which is probably not so surprising as the film was made over 50 years ago!!

-Fontana di Trevi (above) was where Joe tried to steal a kids camera while Ann (a.k.a.
+Fontana di Trevi (below) was where Joe tried to steal a kids camera while Ann (a.k.a.
 Audrey Hepburn) was getting her hair cut nearby.
 Like Spanish steps this was a tourist magnet but a great place to just sit and watch people which is what I did a lot more of on my second day when I returned to both places.

 Bocca della Verita (below) probably provided the films most memorable scene where Joe pulled his hand out of the ‘mouth of truth’ with his hand up his sleeve astonishing Ann.
 Having seen the huge line for this photo opportunity the previous day it was a relief to be almost first in the queue when I returned on my second day.